heatherpark/algorithm-review/algorithms/selection-sort.md

 function selectionSort(array) {
   // loop through array
   for (var i = 0; i < array.length; i++) {
-    // set lower boundary for subarray to current iteration index var min = i;
+    // set left boundary for unsorted sublist to current iteration index var min = i;
-    // findSmallestIndex will return smallest element of subarray
+    // findSmallestIndex will return smallest element of unsorted sublist
-    // subarray is defined as current item plus all subsequent items var smallestIndex = findSmallestIndex(array, min);
+    // unsorted sublist is defined as current item plus all subsequent items var smallestIndex = findSmallestIndex(array, min);

-    // switch smallest item of subarray with first item of subarray if they are not equal if (array[smallestIndex] !== array[min]) {
+    // switch smallest item of unsorted sublist with first item of unsorted sublist if they are not equal if (array[smallestIndex] !== array[min]) {
       var temp = array[min];
       array[min] = array[smallestIndex];